Weaker Assumptions for Asymmetric Trust: Consensus

 \end{description} \end{definition}

 A difference with respect to symmetric round-based protocols is that not all processes will finish all the sub-protocol calls.
-Only processes with depth 6 can complete the crusader agreement, and only those with depth 7 also finish the subsequent common coin.
-If we take a naive approach, executing rounds one after another, where only those processes that completed the previous round participate in the next, the required depth increases with the number of rounds.
-Depth 7 is required to finish the first round, 14 for the second round, 21 for the third and so on.
+Only processes with depth 8 can complete the graded agreement, and only those with depth 9 also finish the subsequent common coin.
+If we follow a naive approach, in which only those processes that completed the previous round participate in the next, the required depth increases with the number of rounds.

-To fix this, we introduce a \textit{revival mechanism}, which lets any process with depth at least 2 rejoin future rounds if it ever gets stuck.
+We address this fact with the strong termination property of binding grading agreement, which guarantees liveness, even when not every process starts the execution of the protocol.
 Without this element, after each round, liveness could only be guaranteed for processes with higher and higher depths.
-Since such a protocol can have executions with infinite length, we would only be able to provide guarantees for processes with infinite depth, which goes against our objectives here.
+Since such a protocol can have executions with infinite length~\cite{DBLP:journals/jacm/FischerLP85}, we would only be able to provide guarantees for processes with infinite depth, which goes against our objectives here.